crcn/mesh.js/docs/brainstorm.md

 - What can it do?

+ack
 Pitches:

-Crudlet is a common interface for data stores.
-It allows you to easily implement advanced features such as offline mode, rollbacks, realtime data, with just a few lines of code.
+Crudlet is a streamable interface for synchronizing data sources.
+It allows you to easily implement advanced features such as offline mode, realtime data, and other stuff with just a few lines of code.

-Crudlet, is a common, streamable interface for data stores.
+Crudlet, is a common, streamable interface for sa.
 It allows you to easily implement advanced

+Crudlet is a streamable interface for synchronizing data sources.

+### Why?

+Crudlet provides a common, streamable interface for data stores.